lexibank/meloniromance/README.md

 ## How to cite

+If you use these data please cite
+- the original source
+  > Meloni, Carlo and Ravfogel, Shauli and Yoav Goldberg (2021): Ab Antiquo: Neural Proto-language Reconstruction.
+Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 4460–4473, June 6–11.
-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description